milanofthe/pathsim/README.md

 ## Event Detection

-PathSim has an event handling system that monitors the simulation state and can find and locate discrete events by  trigger callbacks or state transformations.
+PathSim has an event handling system that monitors the simulation state and can find and locate discrete events by evaluating an event function and trigger callbacks or state transformations.
+Multiple event types are supported such as `ZeroCrossing` or `Schedule`.

 This enables the simulation of hybrid continuous time systems with discrete events.
 Probably the most popular example for this is the bouncing ball where discrete events occur whenever the ball touches the floor.
 The event in this case is a zero-crossing.